gustafsson96/the-swede-restaurant/README.md

 * I used **[this](https://studygyaan.com/django/django-custom-404-error-template-page?utm_content=cmp-true)** article by Manoj to create the 404 page.

+* In addition to the more specific credits, **[the Django Documentation](https://docs.djangoproject.com/en/3.2/)**, **[Stack Overflow](https://stackoverflow.com/)**, and the CI community on Slack have guided me through a lot of problems along the way, and without a doubt deserve to be included here.

 ### Media

 * The hero image is from **[Pexels](https://www.pexels.com/)**.